datalad-handbook/book/docs/beyond_basics/101-170-dataladrun.rst

    $ datalad push --to origin

-Pending a few yet missing safe guards against concurrency issues and the definition job-specific (environment) variables, such a script can be submitted to any job scheduler with identifiers for input files, output files, and a job ID as identifiers for the branch names.
+Pending a few yet missing safe guards against concurrency issues and the definition of job-specific (environment) variables, such a script can be submitted to any job scheduler with identifiers for input files, output files, and a job ID as identifiers for the branch names.
 This workflow sketch takes care of everything that needs to be done apart from combining all computed results afterwards.

 .. findoutmore:: Fine-tuning: Safe-guard concurrency issues